rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 Here $g(t)$ is the trend function which models non-periodic changes in the value of the time series, $s(t)$ represents periodic changes (e.g., weekly and yearly seasonality), and $h(t)$ represents the effects of holidays which occur on potentially irregular schedules over one or more days.
 The error term represents any idiosyncratic changes which are not accommodated by the model; they make the parametric assumption that $t$ is normally distributed.

-This specification is similar to a generalized additive model (GAM), a class of regression models with potentially non-linear smoothers applied to the regressors.
+This specification, similar to a generalised additive model (GAM), a class of regression models with potentially non-linear smoothers applied to the regressors.
 Here we use only time as a regressor but possibly several linear and non-linear functions of time as components.
 Modelling seasonality as an additive component is the same approach taken by exponential smoothing.
 Multiplicative seasonality, where the seasonal effect is a factor that multiplies $g(t)$, can be accomplished through a log transform.

 The growth is typically modeled as a logistic growth curve, which is a common pattern in many business time series.
 The logistic growth model has an inflection point that can be used to model changes in growth rates.
 The logistic growth curve is defined as: